 3. Change careers altogether.

-Perhaps what started as a way to become more versatile and tech-savvy has lead to a full-blown passion for programming.
-If that’s the case, you’re in luck.
+Perhaps what started as a way to become more versatile and tech-savvy has led to a full-blown passion for programming languages.

 4. Get started with startups.

 If you have dreams of entrepreneurship, coding is an invaluable skill to pick up along the way.

 Have an idea for a new app?
 You’ll be able to start with the app development and create an early prototype to demonstrate what you have in mind.
 With your prototype, you can more effectively raise funds and hire well-qualified developers who will know what you have in mind.
 You’ll also be able to more accurately estimate how long each stage of development will take, and what resources will be required.

 Say you just want to work for a startup, not build one from scratch.
 You will likely be working in a technical space with engineers, product managers, and web designers.
 Understanding code will make you a valued member of the team and give the opportunity to wear many hats.

 5. You’ll improve your logical thinking.